opiter09/Fossil-Fighters-Graphics-Editor/README.md

 your ROM onto start.exe again, and as long as the three folders it made are still there, it will rebuild you a new ROM.

 To download this, if you are confused, press the Green "Code" button in the top right, then choose "Download ZIP."

+NOTE: None of the graphics have names or anything, they're just numbers.
+To make things a little easier, however, every directory has a file named "combo.txt," which lists all of the non-arc files in motion and image, along with what sprites and palettes they use.
+This should make matching things up much easier.